Loading Web-Font TeX/Caligraphic/Regular

 [Apoorva Khare, Petter Branden, ...]

-• (i) Let $\mathcal{P}_d := \left\{f(z)= \sum\limits_{j=0}^{d}a_j z^j \ | \ a_j \geq 0~ \forall j, ~~f(z)=0 \implies z \in \mathbb{R}\right\}$.
-Which functions $F: \mathbb{R}_+ \longrightarrow \mathbb{R}_+$ such that $F(0)=0$ map $\mathcal{P}_d$ into itself, where $F[f](z) := \sum\limits_{j=0}^{d}F(a_j)z^j$?
-Equivalently, let \[ T_{\bf a} := {\scriptsize \begin{pmatrix} a_0 & 0 & 0 & \cdots\\ a_1 & a_0 & 0 & \cdots\\ a_2 & a_1 & a_0 & \cdots\\ \vdots & \vdots & \vdots & \ddots \end{pmatrix}} \in TN, \] where ${\bf a}= (a_0,\ldots,a_d)\in (0,\infty)^{d+1}$.
-When is $F[T_{\bf a}]\in TN$ for all such $\bf a$?
+• (i) Let \mathcal{P}_d := \left\{f(z)= \sum\limits_{j=0}^{d}a_j z^j \ | \ a_j \geq 0~ \forall j, ~~f(z)=0 \implies z \in \mathbb{R}\right\}.
+Which functions F: \mathbb{R}_+ \longrightarrow \mathbb{R}_+ such that F(0)=0 map \mathcal{P}_d into itself, where F[f](z) := \sum\limits_{j=0}^{d}F(a_j)z^j?
+Equivalently, let T_{\bf a} := {\scriptsize \begin{pmatrix} a_0 & 0 & 0 & \cdots\\ a_1 & a_0 & 0 & \cdots\\ a_2 & a_1 & a_0 & \cdots\\ \vdots & \vdots & \vdots & \ddots \end{pmatrix}} \in TN,

-• (ii) The same question for fixed $d$.
+• (ii) The same question for fixed d.

-• (iii) One can replace $\mathcal{P}_d$ with $\tilde{\mathcal{P}}_d:=\left\{f(z)= \sum\limits_{j=0}^{d}\frac{a_jz^j}{j !}~|~a_j\geq 0~ \forall j, ~~f(z)=0 \implies z \in \mathbb{R}\right\}$ or replace $F[f](z)$ with $\tilde{F}[f](z):=\sum\limits_{j=0}^{d}\frac{F(a_j)z^j}{j !}$ and consider the above questions (four possible cases).
+• (iii) One can replace \mathcal{P}_d with \tilde{\mathcal{P}}_d:=\left\{f(z)= \sum\limits_{j=0}^{d}\frac{a_jz^j}{j !}~|~a_j\geq 0~ \forall j, ~~f(z)=0 \implies z \in \mathbb{R}\right\} or replace F[f](z) with \tilde{F}[f](z):=\sum\limits_{j=0}^{d}\frac{F(a_j)z^j}{j !} and consider the above questions (four possible cases).

-• (iv) What about preservers of the form $F_g[f](z)=\sum\limits_{j=0}^{d}g(j)F(a_j)z^j$?
-Such $g$ are called multiplier sequences and have been classified (Pólya, Laguerre and Schur).
+• (iv) What about preservers of the form F_g[f](z)=\sum\limits_{j=0}^{d}g(j)F(a_j)z^j?
+Such g are called multiplier sequences and have been classified (Pólya, Laguerre and Schur).

-• (v) Let $h: \mathbb{R}^3 \longrightarrow \mathbb{R}$ and let $F_h[\sum\limits_{j=0}^{d}a_jz^j]=\sum\limits_{j=0}^{d}h(a_{j-1},a_j,a_{j+1})z^j$, where $a_{-1}=a_{d+1}=0$.
-E.g., if $h(x,y,z)=y^2-xz$, then $F_h[-]$ preserves real rooted polynomials.
+• (v) Let h: \mathbb{R}^3 \longrightarrow \mathbb{R} and let F_h[\sum\limits_{j=0}^{d}a_jz^j]=\sum\limits_{j=0}^{d}h(a_{j-1},a_j,a_{j+1})z^j, where a_{-1}=a_{d+1}=0.
+E.g., if h(x,y,z)=y^2-xz, then F_h[-] preserves real rooted polynomials.

-What other $h$ work?
+What other h work?

 What about higher order determinants?